david-p-mitchell/FootballStats-Test/README.md

 An ASP.NET Core web application for managing and displaying football statistics.
 This project is a testbed for experimenting with player management, stats tracking, and UI rendering.
+It also features Match results and subsequent fixtures.

 ---